 The Great British Divide is a self-supported ultra-distance bikepacking adventure ride.
 It is 65-70% off road and requires a mountain bike or ‘monster cross’ style bike to complete.

-It starts on Saturday 30th July 2022 at 10:00am with the end of the event and the finish in Fort William in the Highlands of Scotland closing on Saturday 13th August at 6:00pm.
+The end of the event and the finish is at the Nevis Range, Fort William in the Highlands of Scotland which closes on Sunday 20th August at 08:00.

-Registration will again be hosted by Si Entries and will open in October 2021.
-Places are limited to 75 for the second year and will be available on a first come, first served basis.
+Registration will again be hosted by Si Entries and will open in September 2022.
+Places are limited to 75 for the third year and will be available on a first come, first served basis.

-The Great British Divide will be a fully tracked event with live tracking from Maprogress available for the duration.
+The Great British Divide will be a fully tracked event with live tracking from our tracking partners available for the duration.

 All participants will be required to use a Spot Gen 3 Tracker and the cost of the rental of the tracker and the live tracking is included within the entry fee.